50 Words or Less

 The only other colors on the club are red and black, featured in the Kirkland Signature logos on the underside and back of the putter.
 The large SuperStroke grip features those same colors with the addition of some white, as well.
 The putter’s face, along with milled variable bumps, features a “KS1” logo that looked handsome.
 But that wasn’t the only branding on the club.

-While I actually like the way that the Kirkland Signature logo looks on the bottom of the club, I wasn’t a fan of that same logo behind the club.
+While I like the way that the Kirkland Signature logo looks on the bottom of the club, I wasn’t a fan of that logo behind the club.
 To me, the difference was that spacing.
 While on the bottom of the club it looked great, the logo on the back looked rather smooshed together.
-In the future, I’m hoping they can make a new unique logo for their golf equipment or at least can refine the current logo to make it feel a bit more premium.
+In the future, I’m hoping they can make a unique logo for their golf equipment to make it feel a bit more premium.
 Luckily, at address, you don’t see that detail anyway.

 The KS1 comes with a headcover that is serviceable.
 It has great stitching and detail work, but you can tell Costco elected to use a cheaper material.
 Velcro was chosen over magnets, and the material feels lighter and less sturdy than it looks.